reflexglo/Unity-Projects/README.md

 # Unity Projects
- A collection fo unity projects I've created on my free time.
+ A collection of unity projects I've created on my free time.
+Mostly original code, some code adapted from online tutorials.

+Planet - Objective of this game is to find the key to your spaceship and escape before time runs out or you take too much damage.